 Interpretive methodologies and methods are informed by philosophical traditions such as hermeneutics, phenomenology, pragmatism, symbolic interaction, and critical theory.
 Notwithstanding their differences, these traditions presuppose that the meaningfulness and historical contingency of human life sets the social realm apart from the natural and physical worlds, when it comes to research.
 Although diverse in their modes of generating and analyzing data, research processes in the interpretive tradition are typically characterized by an empirical and normative prioritizing of the lived experience of people in research settings, including the documentary and visual tracings and heritage of these (what Clifford Geertz referred to as “experience-near” research), a focus on the meaning(s) of acts, events, interactions, language, and physical artifacts to multiple stakeholders, and a sensitivity to the historically contingent, often contested character of such meanings.

 The IMM officers are listed on the People page.
+The IMM Spotlight Scholars page showcases the work of interpretivist researchers.
 Other pages contain APSA conference-related announcements, including the archive of annual IMM @ APSA Calls for Papers, conference program listings, business meeting agendas, Short Course listings, and awards made by the group.
 Below is a link to a history of how the group came into existence.

 To read about the origins and development of IMM, please see (pdf): IMM Beginnings